Communications Assistant - China Africa Research Initiative Position

 The role will require about 5-10 hours per week with flexible hours for a 4-month commitment and an extension into the spring semester contingent upon performance.
 Tasks will be irregular, depending on the submission of papers and news cycle, as well as CARI’s event schedule.

 Applicants must be Johns Hopkins University students and eligible to work in the United States.
 International students are welcome to apply.
-Candidates should be able to start work by mid-September 2019 at the latest.
-CARI is accepting applications immediately until August 22, 2019.
+Candidates should be able to start work by mid-September 2019.
+CARI is accepting applications immediately until September 6, 2019.
 Interested candidates should include in their application a CV, cover letter, and two draft samples of social media posts promoting a recent CARI publication, as a single PDF file.